sktime/skbase/docs/source/about/governance.rst

 (abstentions are allowed) via comments on the relevant issue or Pull Request over a 5 day voting period.

-In the event a proposed change does not gather the necesssary votes, then:
+In the event a proposed change does not gather the necessary votes, then:

 - The core developer who triggered the vote can choose to drop the issue
 - The proposed changes can be escalated to the CC, who will seek to learn more